gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2020-08/index.md

-*Update: when doing this upgrade, we accidentally missed updating the `ecs-daemon-service` module, so it's still pinned to AWS Provider 2.x.
-If you're using that module, please update to release [v0.22.0](https://github.com/gruntwork-io/module-ecs/releases/tag/v0.22.0) instead.*
+*Update: when doing this upgrade, we accidentally missed updating the `ecs-daemon-service` module, so it&apos;s still pinned to AWS Provider 2.x.
+If you&apos;re using that module, please update to release [v0.22.0](https://github.com/gruntwork-io/module-ecs/releases/tag/v0.22.0) instead.*

 Starting this release, tests are run against v3.x series of the AWS provider.
 Note that this release is backwards compatible with v2.x of the AWS provider.
 However, there is no guarantee that backwards compatibility with v2.x of the AWS provider will be maintained going forward.